exequiels/thelastgaragekid/Readme.md

 ## Structure

 I've tried to create folders that refence themselves and also that can be similar to what you find in laravel or even in a node backend, since folders structures tend to be similar.
-I could have donde a separated folder like "Backend" or something similar but do to the small nature of this project I tought it was not necessary, ill just keep this really simple.
+I could have done a separated folder like "Backend" or something similar but do to the small nature of this project I tought it was not necessary, ill just keep this really simple.

 - [routes]
 - [views]